MeetJain20/DevTown/README.md

-# StaziTech
+# DevTown

 This is a web application where you can explore cars effortlessly!
-Simply search by name, view detailed info, and flip through pages smoothly with user-friendly pagination feature.
+Simply search by name or sort by using different filter options available, view detailed info, and flip through pages smoothly with user-friendly pagination feature.
 You can like the car if you find it good.
 So why wait, Start searching now!

 ## Table of Contents